 The Color of Compromise is an important book.
 It’s a necessary book.
 It’s a meaningful book.
 Tisby is a first-rate historian, and he has compiled a thorough and sobering account of racism in America and the church’s sad complicity in it.
 The book is divided into eleven chapters: an introduction and a conclusion, with nine chapters of historical survey in between.
 Beginning with the colonial era and ending with Black Lives Matter, Tisby traces the story of race in America.
 Throughout the journey, he comes back to one central point: “nothing about American racism was inevitable.”
 The story could have been different.
 At countless moments in history, Christians could have courageously stepped forward to combat racism and change the narrative.
 But they didn’t.

 For white Christians specifically, Tisby’s book is important in two regards.
 First of all, it gives historical context.
-For years, I personally was ignorant of why certain social and political issues tend to elicit a strong response from my black brothers and sisters in Christ.
+For years, I personally was ignorant of why certain social and political issues tended to elicit a strong response from my black friends.
 Many of my white friends share that ignorance.
 But when we understand key events from the slavery and Jim Crow eras, we gain insight and clarity.
 For instance, when we remember that Rutherford B. Hayes removed federal troops from the South in 1877, leaving newly freed blacks to fend for themselves, we can make better sense of “ongoing disputes over the role of the federal government in proactively ensuring civil rights” (p.
 98).
 To meaningfully engage issues of race, we must know our history.
 Tisby’s book is massively helpful in that regard.

 Second, Tisby’s book is important for white Christians because it confronts false narratives.
 For example, chapter 6 addresses the “Lost Cause” mythology that persists throughout the American South to this day.
 “According to the Lost Cause narrative, the South wanted nothing more than to be left alone… but it was attacked by the aggressive, godless North, who swooped in to disrupt a stable society, calling for emancipation and inviting the intrusion of the federal government into small-town, rural life” (p.
 94).
 Having attended college in the South, I can affirm that this explanation for the Civil War is alive and well.
 Certainly numerous other issues were bound up in the causes and justifications of the Civil War – but every one of those issues was connected in some way to the institution of slavery.
 Tisby helps us reckon with the hard truth.
 He shows how Christian denominations split over the issue of slavery, how theologians and preachers used the Bible to justify slavery, and how Christian leaders failed to act courageously to end slavery.
 White Christians of all persuasions need to reckon with these facts.
 As Tisby points out, “American Christians have never had trouble celebrating their victories, but honestly recognizing their failures and inconsistencies, especially when it comes to racism, remains an issue… The Color of Compromise undoes the tendency to skip the hard parts of history and… [challenges] a triumphalist view of American Christianity” (p.
 20).